Restoration Shaman Best Legendaries in Shadowlands — Shadowlands 9.2

 Best Legendaries for Restoration Shaman

-As expected from looking at our stats page, you will want to craft your Legendary with Critical Strike and Versatility for raiding, replacing Critical Strike with Haste for Mythic+ and soloing and with Mastery for PvP.
+As expected from looking at our stats page, you will usually want to craft your Legendary with Critical Strike and Versatility, as they are the most reliable stats on all types of content.
+If you are only focused on Mythic+ or soloing, replacing Critical Strike with Haste is fine, as is replacing Critical Strike for Mastery in PvP.

 While we will be going into more detail later in the guide, we recommend Primal Tide Core for raiding.
 It creates a Riptide on an ally within about 10 yards which grants Tidal Waves and has the initial burst healing of the hard-cast spell.
 It is especially powerful for Necrolords due to the synergy with Primordial Wave, as Riptides created by this ability count towards getting the extra one from the Legendary and you can cleave Healing Wave from Riptides created by the Legendary.
 Jonat's Natural Focus is also strong for raiding, but harder to use well.

 For Mythic+, Deeptremor Stone provides a very powerful damage cooldown, which is great for timing keys.
 It has no special synergies with any particular Covenant and does not cater to any specific type of content, making it a great "catch-all" Legendary for offensive Shamans.
-You can use Raging Vesper Vortex, Elemental Conduit, Primal Tide Core, Seeds of Rampant Growth or Earthen Harmony in Mythic+ and do well, also!
+Kyrians should use Raging Vesper Vortex, instead, which provides even higher damage with less downsides!

 Finally, Deeptremor Stone is also amazing for Torghast, as it allows your permanent Earth Elemental build to come online much sooner: all you need are two common Deadened Earth powers!
 Stable Phantasma Lure, Raging Vesper Vortex, or Elemental Conduit are also fine choices.